tsaad-dev/drafts/mpls-base/draft-saad-mpls-base-yang.md

 label-blocks:

-> A YANG grouping that describes the list of MPLS enabled interfaces on a device.
+> A YANG grouping that describes the list of assigned MPLS label blocks and their properties.

 ## Model Tree Diagram